-Clean Data Tenet #3: Collaborative Curation
+Clean Data Tenet #3: Collaborative Curation in Data Preparation

 Collaboration strengthens your data preparation by bringing a broader collective context to the effort, and we see this happening in organizations across a number of mediums.
 From business teams partnering with their IT organization, to team members collaborating amongst themselves, to analysts leveraging external resources, and, even, to leaning on AI intelligence to guide decision-making, we see collaboration as a critical means to optimize data preparation.

 Collaboration between business teams and IT is foundational; an equitable partnership between these two functions is the root of successful data preparation.
 Whereas IT teams were once encumbered with maintaining data quality throughout the entirety of the organization, from ingestion through delivering requirements to the business, many organizations are shifting the responsibility of data quality toward business users.
 For one, this is a more efficient approach—instead of a small task force chasing down issues of data quality, there are more eyes on the data—but it also leads to better curation for the end analysis.
-IT will still curate the best stuff, make sure it is sanctioned and re-used (this ensures single version of truth and increases efficiency).
-But, with business context and ownership over the finishing steps in cleansing and preparation, these users can ultimately decide what’s acceptable, what needs refining, and when to move on to analysis.
+IT will still curate the best stuff, make sure it is sanctioned and re-used (this ensures a single version of truth and increases efficiency).
+But, with business context and ownership over the finishing steps in cleansing and data preparation, these users can ultimately decide what’s acceptable, what needs refining, and when to move on to analysis.

-Finally, in some cases, modern teams are leaning on AI-driven technology to guide them toward the right transformations.
+Finally, in some cases, modern teams are leaning on AI-driven technology to guide them toward the right data transformations.
 The back-and-forth collaboration between AI-generated suggestions and the user’s actions each inform the other, where the suggestions become increasingly accurate and the user is able to make selections faster.
-As opposed to manual processes that depend entirely on the user to build each transformation from scratch, this type of collaboration is key to accelerating data preparation and landing on an output with more assurance.
+As opposed to manual processes that depend entirely on the user to build each data transformation from scratch, this type of collaboration is key to accelerating data preparation and landing on an output with more assurance.
 Analysts can leverage AI to automate some of the more complex parts of the data cleansing process, but compliment these efforts with workflows that encourage openness, iteration and crowdsourcing to tap into the collective intelligence of the organization.